gautemo/Gaute-Meek-Olsen/src/dev-blog/workbox-in-vue.md

 tags: [Vue, PWA]
 ---

 Creating a Progressive Web App (PWA) is painlessly simple with the Vue CLI.
-You can use the default set up, by either selecting the feature 'Progressive Web App (PWA) Support' during project creation.
+You can use the default setup, by either selecting the feature 'Progressive Web App (PWA) Support' during project creation.

 ```bash
 vue create [project name]